 Click on the buttons below to find out more about the residential and non-residential credit programs.

 Technical assistance and funding for eligible projects is available through the Soil and Water Conservation District's Harrisonburg Conservation Assistance Program (HCAP).
 Property owners can work with the Shenandoah Valley Soil and Water Conservation District (SVSWCD) to implement BMPs on their properties and then apply for Stormwater Utility Fee Credits through the City of Harrisonburg.

-More information about the Virginia Conservation Assistance Program (VCAP) can be found on the VA Soil and Water Conservation District website.
+More information about the Harrisonburg Conservation Assistance Program (HCAP) can be found on the HCAP webpage.

 Office Address: 1934 Deyerle Avenue, Suite B, Harrisonburg, VA 22801

 [210KB] Stormwater Management & Utility Program Frequently Asked Questions (FAQ) -The Stormwater Utility Fee Frequently Asked Questions has been prepared to assist property owners in answering inquiries about the fee.

 Receive notifications about volunteer opportunities (i.e. stream cleanup and plantings, workshops, public meetings, and other related stormwater and environmental events sponsored by the City.
 Subscribe here.